kailasnv/weather1/README.md

      3. geolocator: ^10.1.0 ->for accessing the location & Determining the current position of device.

-note: I have used the API-GET-request link from openweathermap.org website.
+note: You can get the weather-API & apiKey from https://openweathermap.org/